 My therapy approaches have remained the same through teletherapy.
 Parent training and education is crucial in early intervention ages and during early speech development.
 Because the focus is on family learning, your child does not need to be able to sit in front of a screen to benefit from teletherapy.
 Many young children or children with different sensory needs are running or swinging during the session.
 Parents are guided on how to support their child’s communication development during various activities.
 Older children who have more speech, might have a hybrid approach – where they work directly with their parents and the clinician during the session.
 And some children who are more independent might be able to do the session on their own.

-I went to the Apraxia Kids Conference in 2017.
 I am on Apraxia Kids Facebook groups and I created my own Facebook community specifically for speech language pathologists to help further their knowledge of CAS.
 I post on the groups and I help support families as much as I can.
 I am passionate about continuing education and I'm always seeing out learning more to further develop my clinical skills.
 I'm trained in PROMPT, and I attend study groups led by a PROMPT instructor when available.
 I'm always seeking new knowledge and finding ways to share it with others.

 I have always had a strong focus on family involvement in my practice.
 For early intervention and beginning communicators, I require parents or caregivers to be involved.
 Research shows young children learn best in their natural environments with their familiar caregivers.
 This also gives the family an option to provide therapeutic strategies multiple hours throughout the week instead of just 1-3 hours a week of direct speech therapy.
 It is my goal to teach parents, nannies, siblings or anyone involved in the child’s life to learn and practice the strategies.